kupababra/kupababra/README.md

-echo "Coffee in hand, memories of infinite loops." ☕💻 echo "Never go with the mainstream, choose your own path." – written by Idefix. echo "Turn away from doubt, follow your vision, and see it through." - wb Idefix.
+echo "Coffee in hand, memories of infinite loops." ☕💻 echo "Never go with the mainstream, choose your own path." – written by Idefix. echo "Turn away from doubt, follow your vision, and see it through." - wb Idefix. echo "Survived the darkness, now enjoy the light.
+Try not to break the server." - retired BOFH 🌑💡🖥️💀
 ```
 ## 👓 Geek Code
 ```